 Whether you have been through the insurance claims process or not, we are there every step of the way.
 In fact most of our roofing customers let us handle all aspects of the claims process.
 Those that don’t generally end up calling us later and ask us to take over for them as it can be an overwhelming undertaking.
-We have licensed insurance adjusters on staff and all our project managers are thoroughly trained in how to handle the claims process.
+All of our project managers are thoroughly trained in how to handle the insurance claims process.
 If you feel you may have damage to your roof from wind or hail please give us a call and we are happy to inspect your property at no fee or obligation.
 Following the inspection one of our experienced Project Managers can let you know if filing a claim is necessary or not.
 Below we have put together some common insurance claims topics and FAQ.

 Do I need to file a claim?